In the following years, Wuzhu was reorganized by the temple.

 Wu Zhu was reorganized by the temple.

-During the Qing Yu years, Wu Zhu and Ye Qingmei had a special relationship.
+In Joy of Life, Wu Zhu and Ye Qingmei had a special relationship.
 Ye Qingmei was very close to Wu Zhu.
 She even gave him the affectionate nickname "Little Bamboo" and treated him as her companion.
 Wu Zhu also had feelings for Ye Qingmei, even though he was a high-tech bio-inspired robot.
 Wu Zhu was Ye Qingmei's servant.
 His martial arts skills were unfathomable, and his strength was above the four great grandmasters.
 He was often blindfolded because his eyes were his secret weapon, capable of killing anyone he saw in seconds.
 However, even though Wu Zhu had such powerful strength, he did not protect Ye Qingmei and let her be killed.
 The search results did not provide more information about their relationship and development.

-Wu Zhu was a mysterious character in Maoni's online novel, Celebrating Years.
+Wu Zhu was a mysterious character in Maoni's online novel, Joy of Life.
 He was the servant of the main character's mother, Ye Qingmei.
 His martial arts were unfathomable and he was the hidden Great Grandmaster other than the four Great Grandmasters.
 Wu Zhu was portrayed as an intelligent robot in the play.
 His eyes were his secret weapon, which could kill anyone he saw in seconds.
 The reason why he had returned to the temple to fight was to protect Ye Qingmei and not let the temple emissary pester her.
 Ye Qingmei had special feelings for Wu Zhu.
 In the letter, she had instructed her son to take good care of Wu Zhu.
 Ye Qingmei's letter to Wu Zhu also revealed some shocking secrets, including that Fan Xian was not the Qing Emperor's biological son, but a successful experimental subject of the Temple's memory data experiment.
 Even though Wu Zhu had powerful martial arts, he ultimately could not protect Ye Qingmei because the Qing Emperor was determined to get rid of her.
 In short, Wu Zhu was a mysterious and important character.
 He played a key role in the development of the plot and Ye Qingmei's fate.

-Wu Zhu in the Qing Yu Nian side story was one of Fan Xian's precious trump cards.
+Wu Zhu in Joy of Life was one of Fan Xian's precious trump cards.
 He had firearms and displayed his strength in the story.
 He had once fought fiercely with the members of the church and defeated them.
-However, the specific plot of the side story needed to be read in the relevant novel or side story to understand.
+However, the specific plot of the side story needed to be read in the relevant novels or side stories to understand.
 Fan Liang was also a character in the side story.
 He was Fan Xian's son and displayed the characteristics of intelligence and affection.
-Regarding Wu Zhu and Fan Liang's specific development and storyline, one needed to read the complete content of the additional chapter of " Celebrating Years " to know.
+As for Wu Zhu and Fan Liang's specific development and storyline, one needed to read the complete content of Joy of Life's side chapter to know.